-Cutting speed limits in urban areas to 30 km/h (20 mph) reduces the number of road accidents .
-Photograph: Gareth Chaney/Collins
+Cutting speed limits in urban areas to 30 km/h (20 mph) reduces the number of road accidents and the severity of injuries, according to the Institute of Public Health in Ireland (IPHI).

 A conference in Belfast yesterday, attended by more than 300 participants from all over Ireland, heard that children, older people and those living in deprived communities would be the main beneficiaries of lower speed limits.